 |Deny copy to clipboard||Users cannot copy or cut texts from the Sophos Secure Email app.|

-In container apps: Attachments are encrypted with a device key and can only be opened in Sophos Secure Workspace.
-The Open in action itself is not blocked.
+With container apps: Attachments are encrypted with a device key and can only be opened in Sophos Secure Workspace.
+The sharing action itself is not blocked.

 With these settings, you set up Sophos Secure Email so that users access their Exchange accounts via your organization’s Microsoft 365 sign-in procedure.
 See Set up modern authentication for Sophos Secure Email.

 |Turn on OAuth 2.0||Turn on Microsoft 365 authentication.|

 |Authorization endpoint||The OAuth authorization endpoint of your application in Microsoft Azure. |